opt-out-tools/start-here/README.md

 We’re also developing new our “antidote to silicon valley” KPIs: KPIs that try to measure diversity, inclusivity and health of online conversation.
 Current metrics of participation such as no. of shares no. of clicks etc. have ensured that the social media tech giants live in the pockets of most people on the planet.
 But these simple metrics of participation don’t tell the full story.
 We want to do it differently.

 ### Our Research
-[theory-of-online-misogyny](https://github.com/opt-out-tools/study-online-misogyny) is where our non-code work is taking place, transparently, to inform the technical decisions we're making.
+[theory-of-online-misogyny](https://github.com/opt-out-tools/study-online-misogyny) is where our non-code research is taking place, transparently, to inform the technical decisions we're making.

 ### Our Modeling
 Watered down idea of what misogyny is.